 Buy a generator

 Generators can be pricey but they’re an absolute lifesaver when the power goes out.
 A generator can support an entire house, and they’re designed to turn on as soon as there’s any interruption of power from the grid.

 There are different kinds of generators to choose from.
 You can invest in a standby generator which is permanently installed and connected to your home.
 They can cost between $2,000 to $20,000 not including installation fee.
-A more economical option—starting as little as $800 — is a portable ‘backup generator,’ which provides temporary power and allows you to directly plug in appliances to its front panel.
+A more economical option—starting as low as $800—is a portable ‘backup generator,’ which provides temporary power and allows you to directly plug in appliances to its front panel.